projectara/greybus-spec/source/index.rst

    module will have previously been the subject of a hotplug operation.
 A module can have more than one interface; the interface id (whose value is normally 0) is used to distinguish among them if there is more than one.
-The device id tells the AP what UniPro device id is assigned to that interface.
+The device id tells the AP what |unipro|
+   device id is assigned to that interface.

 ::